rboesp/File-Transfer-Program/README.md

+# File Tranfer Program

-FT client and server to practice socket programming, python and c!
+Created to practice socket programming with Python and C

+Client sends a command for either:
+  1. A specific file
-Client sends a cmd for either a specific file or the name of the entire diretory they want and the server sends the file(s) over.
+  2. The name of an entire diretory they want sent over

+Server then sends the file(s) over.